People

 Title/Position

 Dr. Damani Philips is a native of Pontiac, MI, where he began playing at the age of 10.
-He currently serves as Director of Jazz Studies and Associate Professor of African-American Studies at the University of Iowa, where he teaches applied jazz saxophone, directs jazz combos and teaches courses in African-American music, African-American culture, jazz education and improvisation.
+He currently serves as Director of Jazz Studies and Professor of African-American Studies at the University of Iowa, where he teaches applied jazz saxophone, directs jazz combos and teaches courses in African-American music, African-American culture, jazz education and improvisation.

 Horace Porter, Ph.D.